system-transparency/system-transparency/README.md

 ## Environment

 The System Transparency Repository provides a `setup.env` file meant to be sourced in a shell to load the build environment.
-It installs the [Task](https://taskfile.dev/) tool, if not already installed, and configures a separate GOPATH to prevent conflicts.
+It installs the [Task](https://taskfile.dev/) tool, if not already installed, and configures a separate GOBIN to prevent conflicts.
 To load and unload the environment depending on the current directory, it is recommended to use [direnv](https://direnv.net/).
 See [direnv Basic Installation](https://direnv.net/#basic-installation) to see how to properly setup direnv for your shell.

 After restarting your shell, you can enable direnv for this repository: